Ashok-Bhatt/Ashok-Bhatt/README.md

 - Secured **AIR 8129** in Gate CS among 1.7 lac candidates (Top 5%)
 - Secured Rank 1 in **Illuminati Code Clash 2025** at ITM(SLS) Baroda University
-- Leetcode Contest Rating : 1700+ (Max Rating: 1726)
+- Achieved peak rating of 1728 in Leetcode
-- Institute rank 1 at GeeksForGeeks
+- Currently holding Institute rank 1 in GeeksForGeeks University Leaderboard
-- Solved 900+ DSA Problems on Leetcode and GeeksForGeeks combined
+- Solved 1000+ DSA Problems on Leetcode and GeeksForGeeks combined
 - Secured 2529/36341, 1805/32562 and 2975/28441 ranks in Leetcode Biweekly 137, Weekly 420 and Weekly 441 contests respectively

 ---